Euphemisms old and new

 I haven't fully grasped my friends' loathing in the past, but I'm beginning to understand, thanks to a humdinger of a euphemism Paltrow used to describe her impending divorce: conscious uncoupling.

-Anyhoo, it's time I consciously decoupled from this introduction and got to this month's roundup of euphemisms, which prove Ms. Paltrow doesn't have a monopoly on malarkey.
+Anyhoo, it's time I consciously uncoupled from this introduction and got to this month's roundup of euphemisms, which prove Ms. Paltrow doesn't have a monopoly on malarkey.

 That may sound like a rather un-euphemistic euphemism: but it's more family-friendly that the word it avoids, which has also been replaced by terms such as motor-scooting and melon-farming.
 I noticed monkey-fighting in a TV ad for that crapola classic Snakes on a Plane.
 For the TV version, Samuel L. Jackson's famous line becomes even more ridiculous: "I have had it with these money-fighting snakes on this Monday-to-Friday plane!"
 I much prefer absurd substitution to bleeping, which sounds too much like a car alarm for my tastes.
 Let's hope this fun term pops up in the next edition of Jesse Sheidlower's The F-word, thought I don't have much hope for Monday-to-Friday.
 That euphemism catching on would be un-Monday-to-Friday-believable.